Six Bells Miners Institute – Arrail Street Six Bells

 The Arrael (Arrail) Street Social Club closed in the early 1980’s.
 The London Gazette (as seen left) issued a notification of the club’s status and that it had been struck off the Friendly Society’s Register on Friday 20th July 1984 as it ceased to exist.

-Point of interest – The official name of the of the Six Bells Colliery was the Arrael Griffin Colliery No4 and No5.
+Points of interest – The official name of the of the Six Bells Colliery was the Arrael Griffin Colliery No4 and No5.
 The numbers 4 and 5 related to its shafts, the colliery had two shafts numbered as 4 and 5.
 The other Griffin Collieries in the Messrs John Lancaster combine was the Griffin No1 (North Griffin) at Blaina and the South Griffin Collieries at Bournville, Blaina No2 and No3.

 Arrael or Arrail Street.

-There has been many variations of the name Arrail, on the 1880 ordnance survey maps of Six Bells there was an Arrail Level and Arrail Cottages between Aberbeeg and Six Bells, this was ten-years before Messrs John Lancaster and Co opened the Arrael Griffin Colliery.
+There has been many variations of the name Arrail, on the 1880 ordnance survey maps of Six Bells there was an Aral Level Arrail Level and Arrail Cottages between Aberbeeg and Six Bells, this was ten-years before Messrs John Lancaster and Co opened the Arrael Griffin Colliery.
 On the 1901 maps this spelling changed to Arail and it even showed the colliery as such.
 The name Arrael appeared as the name of the colliery, the Arrael Griffin Colliery and along with the name Griffin, was believed to have lent its name to the then newly built streets, Arrael and Griffin Streets, although the name Arrail had long been used in the valley at Six Bells.
 The nearby school Arael School was spelt with one “r” and it seems it was named after the Arael Mountain upon which it was constructed.
 So, it is more than likely the name variants came from the mountain which overlooks the small village, used to name cottages, a coal level, a farm and major colliery, though its name has been corrupted over many years.

 The Contractor Mr A. P. Williams.